 It was a normal Monday morning.
-I was in a meeting at work, just barely having my first sip of coffee.
-Suddenly, during a weekend recap, I hear the words “llama winery” uttered by one of my coworkers.
+I was in my first meeting of the day, sipping on my cup of coffee.
+Suddenly, during a coworker’s weekend recap, I heard two incredible words uttered, “llama winery.”

 My eyes opened wide.
 “A llama winery,” I repeated slowly, just to make sure I hadn’t dreamed it.
 My coworker nodded.
 And then, like I was interrogating a criminal, I asked, “WHERE IS IT?”